tanishkaa08/llama-nexus/doc/rag-search-guide.md

 ### Parameters for Vector Search

-- `vdb_server_url`: URL of the Qdrant server used for vector search
+- Parameters for Qdrant
   - `vdb_collection_name`: Name of the Qdrant collection used for vector search

 <details><summary>Expand to view example request</summary>